microsoft/AirSim/docs/code_structure.md

 ## Unreal/Plugins/AirSim

 This is the only portion of project which is dependent on Unreal engine.
-We have kept it isolated so we can implement simulator for other platforms as well (for example, Unity).
+We have kept it isolated so we can implement simulator for other platforms as well, as has been done for [Unity](https://microsoft.github.io/AirSim/Unity.html).
 The Unreal code takes advantage of its UObject based classes including Blueprints.
 The `Source/` folder contains the C++ files, while the `Content/` folder has the blueprints and assets.
 Some main components are described below:

-1. *SimMode_ classes*: We wish to support various simulator modes such as pure Computer Vision mode where there is no drone.
-The SimMode classes help implement many different modes.
+1. *SimMode_ classes*: The SimMode classes help implement many different modes, such as pure Computer Vision mode, where there is no vehicle or simulation for a specific vehicle (currently car and multirotor).
 The vehicle classes are located in [`Vehicles/`](https://github.com/microsoft/AirSim/tree/master/Unreal/Plugins/AirSim/Source/Vehicles)
-2. *PawnSimApi*: This is the base class for all vehicle pawn visualizations.
+2. *PawnSimApi*: This is the [base class](https://github.com/microsoft/AirSim/blob/master/Unreal/Plugins/AirSim/Source/PawnSimApi.cpp) for all vehicle pawn visualizations.
 Each vehicle has their own child (Multirotor|Car|ComputerVision)Pawn class.
 3. [UnrealSensors](https://github.com/microsoft/AirSim/tree/master/Unreal/Plugins/AirSim/Source/UnrealSensors): Contains implementation of Distance and Lidar sensors.
 4. *WorldSimApi*: Implements most of the environment and vehicle-agnostic APIs

-Apart from these, `PIPCamera` contains the camera initialization, and `UnrealImageCapture` & `RenderRequest` the image rendering code. `AirBlueprintLib` has a lot of utility and wrapper methods used to interface with the UE4 engine.
+Apart from these, [`PIPCamera`](https://github.com/microsoft/AirSim/blob/master/Unreal/Plugins/AirSim/Source/PIPCamera.cpp) contains the camera initialization, and [`UnrealImageCapture`](https://github.com/microsoft/AirSim/blob/master/Unreal/Plugins/AirSim/Source/UnrealImageCapture.cpp) & [`RenderRequest`](https://github.com/microsoft/AirSim/blob/master/Unreal/Plugins/AirSim/Source/RenderRequest.cpp) the image rendering code. [`AirBlueprintLib`](https://github.com/microsoft/AirSim/blob/master/Unreal/Plugins/AirSim/Source/AirBlueprintLib.cpp) has a lot of utility and wrapper methods used to interface with the UE4 engine.

 ## MavLinkCom